 The Expat’s Survival Guide 2

-Searching for International Jobs
+5 Tips to Search for International Jobs

 While sitting in my apartment on a cold and rainy Sunday afternoon in Milan, I started to think about a piece I wrote in January entitled The

 Expat’s Survival Guide – Go from expatriate to compatriot.
 It really got me thinking about the first part of that article and, thus, the first part of my overseas career.
 Where and when did it all begin?
 How

 did I arrive at this point in my life…in my career?
 Basically, how did I come to live and work in Milan?
 Thinking back, my path was neither linear nor so clear.
 Not to say that I didn’t have goals.